Hormuz Island: Portuguese era

 In 1505, King Manuel I of Portugal established a policy of expansion in Africa and Western Asia.
 During attempts to expand Portuguese influence into the Indian Ocean, the Portuguese duke Afonso de Albuquerque captured the island in 1507 and it was incorporated into the greater Portuguese Empire.
 The Portuguese constructed a fortress on the island to deter potential invaders, naming it the Fort of Our Lady of the Conception.

 The island became an emergency stopover point for Portuguese ships traveling to Goa, Gujarat, and nearby Kishm.
 The Ottomans laid siege to the island under the admiral and cartographer Piri Reis in 1552.
 In 1575, a group of Augustinian hermits settled on the island and established from here a mission in Isfahan in 1602.

+Later period

-Shah Abbas I of Persia distrusted the local population and was not interested in maintaining the island as a trading centre or military post; instead, he developed the nearby mainland port of Bandar Abbas.
+After the expulsion of the Portuguese forces in 1622, Shah Abbas I of Persia distrusted the local population and was not interested in maintaining the island as a trading centre or military post; instead, he developed the nearby mainland port of Bandar Abbas.
 Hormuz went into decline.
 Many of its inhabitants seasonally moved to their fields and orchards around the old Hormuz on the mainland, only fishermen being in permanent residence.
 The island continued to export small quantities of rock salt and lumps of iron oxide, which were used as ballast stones for sailing ships.

 Attractions

 Red Beach

-The mountain being on the shoreline, makes the red beach and red sea waves an unusual sight.
+The mountain on the shoreline, makes the red beach and red sea waves an unusual sight.
 Visitors walking along the shore will encounter areas where sand glitters with metal compounds.